 The small amount stored online is protected with two-factor authentication and secured with AES-256 encryption.
 On top of that, US residents have fund insurance from the FDIC (Federal Deposit Insurance Corporation) up to a maximum of $250,000.

 If we compare the wallets of the two platforms, you would always have to pay a mining fee to send your Bitcoins.
-This fee varies depending on the speed at which your transaction is to be processed.
+This fee varies depending on the payment processing speed.
 With BitPay the advantage is that you can choose from five different settings to customize the speed and therefore the cost of the transaction.
 You can make an Urgent, Priority, Normal, Economy, or a Super Economy order.

 Coinbase calculates the fees differently.
 It uses an algorithm to find the right balance for you.
 This makes BitPay more convenient.

 But when it comes to transaction fees, BitPay charges 1%.
+If you withdraw money using your Visa card, the ATM fee is $2.
 Coinbase determines the fee based on your trade amount and the payment method.
-The added fee will be shown on the screen before you submit your order.
+The added fee will be shown on the screen during checkout.
 That being said, transactions under $200 have a flat fee regardless of how you pay for the service.

 The fees are as follows:

 - $0.99 for a transaction worth up to $10.99 and below

 - $1.49 for a transaction worth from $11.00 up to $26.49

 - $1.99 for a transaction worth from $26.50 up to $51.99